-Our three year Strategic Plan is divided into sections.
-Links to these individual sections can be found at www.midlothian.gov. uk/mid-hscp/info/3/what-we-do or click on the links below
+Our three year Strategic Plan for 2022 - 2025 is divided into sections.
+Links to these individual sections can be found at www. midlothian.gov.uk/mid-hscp/info/3/what-we-do or click on the links below

 Service areas: